kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return current_section_heading
 ```

-Next, we pass the current_section_heading to the extract_features function and add the following
+We then pass the updated `current_section_heading` to the `extract_features` function, allowing it to track which
-features to our features array.
+section an element belongs to.
+This lets us include two new features in our output:

 ```python
     "is_under_current_ingredient_section": int(current_section_heading == "ingredient"),
     "is_under_current_direction_section": int(current_section_heading == "direction")
 ```

-Running the training data we can see that ingredient precision, recall, and f1-score have all increased
+After rerunning the training with these new section-aware features, we see a modest but consistent improvement in
-slightly.
+ingredient precision, recall, and F1 score.

 ```text
               precision    recall  f1-score   support